theupdateframework/pep-on-pypi-with-tuf/README.rst

 TUF metadata provides information that clients can use to make update decisions.
-For example, a targets metadata file can list the available packages on PyPI and include information like signatures, hashes, and file size.
+For example, a targets metadata file can list the available packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
 Different metadata files provide different information.
 The various metadata files are signed by different roles as are indicated by the *root* role.
 The concept of roles allows TUF to delegate responsiblities to multiple roles and minimize the impact of a compromised role.

-TUF requires four top-level roles: *root*, *timestamp*, *snapshot* and *targets*.
+TUF requires four top-level roles.
+They are *root*, *timestamp*, *snapshot* and *targets*.
 The *root* role specifies the keys of the top-level roles (including itself).
-The *timestamp* role references the latest *snapshot*.
+The *timestamp* role references the latest *snapshot* and can signify when a new snapshot of the repository is available.
 The *snapshot* role indicates the latest version of all the TUF metadata files (other than *timestamp*).
 The *targets* role lists the available target files (in our case, it will be all files on PyPI under the /simple and /packages directories).
 Each top-level role will serve its responsibilities without exception.

+Figure 1 provides an overview of the roles available on PyPI, which includes the top-level roles and the roles delegated by *targets*.
+The figure also indicates the types of keys used to sign each role and which roles are trusted to sign for the targets, or files, available on PyPI.
+The next sections cover the details of signing repository files and the types of keys used for each role.

 .. image:: figure1.png